How to Create a Freelance Marketplace Like Upwork or Fiverr

 i.
 Custom coding and integrations are costly.

 ii.
-Building and testing takes significant time.
+Building and testing take significant time.

 iii.
 Requires advanced backend systems for scalability.